Erosion Control

 —Wes Gibbs, Jones County, 2024

-We do not use straw or straw/coir blankets in channels.
-Those materials don’t absorb water like excelsior, so the blankets float if rain causes any flow.
-You might get them to work with sediment logs or lots of staples, but that isn’t cost effective.
-Nothing beats good wood excelsior.
+We do not use straw or straw or coir blankets in channels.
+Those materials don’t absorb water, so the blankets float if rain causes any flow.
+You might get them to work with sediment logs or lots of staples, but that isn’t cost-effective.
+Nothing beats good wood erosion control blankets.

 Other